Soju (drag queen)

-Soju is the former stage name of Tony Hyunsoo Ha, a South Korean-American retired drag queen, singer and television/YouTube personality.
+Soju is the former stage name of Tony Hyunsoo Ha, a South Korean and American retired drag queen, singer and television/YouTube personality.
 Soju is best known for her online reviews of the reality show RuPaul's Drag Race, until being cast on the show's eleventh season.

 Early life

 Ha was born on May 12, 1991, in Seoul, South Korea.
-His family moved to Cedar Rapids, Iowa when he was ten years old, due to his father’s military background.
+His family moved to Cedar Rapids, Iowa when he was ten years old, due to his father's military background.
 He came out as gay when he was 21 and his drag mother is Kahmora Hall.
 Ha's original drag name was Soju Love, but later shortened to just Soju, which is taken from the drink of the same name.

 Career

 Outside of drag, Ha is the owner of a taekwondo academy.

 Soju was announced as one of fifteen contestants on the eleventh season of RuPaul's Drag Race on January 24, 2019.
 She was eliminated in the first episode after doing poorly in the sewing challenge and losing a lip sync to "The Best of Both Worlds" by Hannah Montana against Kahanna Montrese.
 A conversation between Soju and the judges about a cyst became a viral meme within the Drag Race fandom.

 After season eleven, YouTuber Miles Jai became the co-host for the third season of Shot with Soju.
 Comedian Margaret Cho appeared in the first episode of the season in March 2019.
+In 2019, World of Wonder announced that Soju was set to star in her own webseries, I Want To Be A K-Pop Idol with Soju.
+The series aired for four episodes before its apparent cancellation in August 2019.
 Soju is one of the founders and performers of the touring LGBTQ+ K-Pop drag show Seoul Train Party.
 She appeared in the music video for Lizzo's song "Juice" on April 17, 2019.